 Figure \ref{fig:bplane} illustrates this plane.
 It is defined to contain the center of mass of the planet with which the infinitesimal body makes the approach and is perpendicular to the relative velocity vector of the approach, represented in planetocentric coordinates as $\vec{v}_\infty$.
-Point B in Figure \ref{fig:bplane} represents the point where $\vec{v}_\infty$ would pierce the plane, serving as a reference for obtaining the approach distance $b$.
-Moreover, a reference system is defined with its base normal formed by the following unit vectors:
+Point B in Figure \ref{fig:bplane} represents the point where $\vec{v}_\infty$ would pierce the plane, serving as a reference for obtaining the impact parameter $b$.
+Moreover, a reference system is defined with its normal base formed by the following unit vectors:

 where $\vec{V}p$ is the heliocentric velocity of the planet.
-The unit vector $\hat{\eta}$ is parallel to $v_\infty$, while $\hat{\zeta}$ is parallel to the velocity $\vec{V}_p$ but in the opposite direction, making it more sensitive to the phase between the planet and the approaching body.
+The unit vector $\hat{\eta}$ is parallel to $v_\infty$, {while $\hat{\zeta}$ is parallel to the direction opposite to the projection of velocity $\vec{V}_p$ on the b-plane}, making it more sensitive to the phase between the planet and the approaching body.
 Finally, $\hat{\xi}$ completes the right-handed system and is more sensitive to the Minimum Orbit Intersection Distance (MOID).

-As the approach distance is contained in the b-plane, it can be easily obtained as:
+As the impact parameter is contained in the b-plane, it can be easily obtained as:

 Therefore, the deviation can be estimated as~\cite{sanchez2013impact}:

 where $\mu_p$ represents the gravitational parameter of the planet.